 "I'm confident we'll keep up the good work on Saturday.
 We were authoritative and imposed ourselves on the game against Valencia.
 We want to do it again on Saturday," he explained.

-There is some cause for concern, though, as Franck Ribery is an injury doubt with the French international still not completely recovered from a strain that he picked up midweek against Valencia.
+There is some cause for concern, though, as Franck Ribery is still an injury doubt with the French international still not completely recovered from a strain that he picked up midweek against Valencia.

 Whether the talented winger makes the game or not, former Schalke keeper and current Bayern number one, Manuel Neuer, has also paid testament to the quality of his ex-club.